-Proof mode maintains a warm environment for rising yeast-leavened dough.
+Proof mode maintains a warm environment for rising yeast-leavened dough move this to the end of the Proof section.

 If the oven is too warm, Proof mode will not operate and the display will show "Oven too hot for Proof".

 For best results, cover the dough while proofing and check early to avoid over-proofing.